ibm-cloud-docs/subnets/about-global-ip.md

 ### Routing and unrouting addresses
 {:#route-unroute-address}

 After you locate the global IP address, click its subnet identifier.
-You'll next see a screen that shows its current route target, if applicable.
-To route (send traffic) to a new destination, you have two options:

- * Enter a complete IP address, or
- * Begin typing a hostname.
+The next screen shows its current route target, if applicable.
+To send traffic to a new destination, you can either enter a complete IP address, or begin typing a hostname.

-Typing a hostname enables you to search for a server's hostname, so you can look up its IP address.
+Typing a hostname starts a search for a server's hostname, so you can look up its IP address.
 After you enter an IP address, select **Update**.
 To unroute the global IP address, select **Clear**.
-When the input status changes to say 'Unrouted', select **Update**.
+When the input status changes to 'Unrouted', select **Update**.
 Acceptable routing targets include primary IP addresses in use by your servers and any secondary portable subnet IP addresses.

 The menu is not an exhaustive list of available IP addresses.
 Manually enter the IP address that you want if it is not available in the list.
 {:note}